emmettbutler/bum_rush/README.md

 can drive over them to pick them up.
 You can have as many dates in your car at once as there are players in your game.

+Note about character selection: each controller is automatically paired with a random character when you start the game.
+This game was designed for parties, so making the character/map selection process as simple as possible was important to us.
+If you want to try playing with a different character, just restart the game and a new one will be selected.

 Supported Controllers
 ---------------------